mapcode-foundation/mapcode-rest-service/README.md

 # Important Notice

+Privacy Notification

 The Mapcode Foundation provides an implementation of the Mapcode REST API at: https://api.mapcode.com/mapcode

-This free online service is provided for demonstration purposes only and the Mapcode Foundation accepts no claims on its availability or reliability, although we'll try hard to provide a stable and decent service.
-Note that usage or log data may be collected, only to further improve service (never for commercial purposes).
+This free online service is provided for demonstration purposes only and the Mapcode Foundation accepts no claims on its availability or reliability, although we try hard to provide a stable and decent service.
+Note that anonymized usage and log data, including mapcodes and coordinates, may be collected to improve the service and better anticipate on its scalability needs.
+The collected data contains no IP addresses, is processed securely in the EEA and is never sold or used for commercial purposes.
+The API allows you to indicate you insist on not having data logged by the service.
+Please consult the API documentation for further information on how to do so.
 If you are interested in using the service for professional purposes, or in high-availability or high-demands contexts, you may wish to consider self-hosting this service.

 ## Release Notes

 ### 2.2.4.2